 BT TV Essential and Unlimited

-There are two main BT TV packages - TV Unlimited and TV Essential.
+There are two main BT TV packages - TV Entertainment and TV Essential.

 The BT Vision Player includes an extensive catalogue of movies and shows.
-TV shows include many US and UK series which are not available on iPlayer and other catch-up services, including US hits like The Shield and classic comedies like Red Dwarf.
+TV shows include many US and UK series which are not available on iPlayer and other catch-up services.

 With TV Unlimited you can view these whenever you like for no extra charge, while TV Essential users must pay 50p per viewing (and cannot see the extra movies).